harshagangari747/computervisionblogfall2024.github.io/SpotTheDifferencesUsingCV.md

   <div align='center'>
     <img width="600" height='500' alt="image" src="https://github.com/user-attachments/assets/fb64d08a-cbe1-4cda-b3f7-e729a38175c3">
   </div>
-  <p>It just scrapped an image from web and made a little shift of first image with having no differences between them.
-It just changed the filter of the first image.</p>
+  <p>It looks like the image is just scrapped from web and made a little shift in image pair with having no differences between them.
+It just changed the filter of the first image looks like rightside image is brighter than left.</p>
 </div>

 <h3>4. text2img: AI image generator based on prompts, by DeepAI</h3>